Emotional Manipulation: When We Cling to Those Who Ignore Us

 He causes you to feel insecure

-Good people make us feel secure.
-When it’s the opposite, we should go running in the other direction.
+Good people make us feel safe.
+When this isn’t the case, then we should go running in the opposite direction.

 Trust us: you’ll be better off without him.